The best 6 places in India to celebrate the most beautiful time of the year, Christmas!

 December beginning marks the arrival of the most magical festival of the year – twinkling Christmas lights, candies and carols, decorated Christmas trees, scrumptious delicacies and the secret Santa!

 As the mercury dips and the merrymaking begins, it certainly calls for a vacation to a destination that is all set to charm you with its picture-perfect backdrops, joyful and unique Christmas celebrations.
-So, put on your Santa cap as we’ve got you a list of top 6 charming destinations in India that offer the chance for one of the most unforgettable Christmas holidays of a lifetime.
+So, put on your Santa cap as we’ve got you a list of top 6 best places to celebrate christmas in india that offer the chance for one of the most unforgettable Christmas holidays of a lifetime.

-Goa certainly tops the best destinations’ list when it comes to celebrating Christmas in India.
+Goa certainly tops the best destinations’ list when it comes to Indian celebrating Christmas .
 During the festival, the party capital of India gets adorned with vibrant lights and poinsettia flowers and one can actually feel the much-spoken warmth in the air.
 Dress your finest to attend the midnight mass in churches, night long beach parties at famous beaches like Candolim, Anjuna & Mapusa, or groove to the beats of the latest chart toppers in bars and pubs.
 And yes, don’t miss to experience the magic of midnight sky lit up by a splendid display of fireworks on the beaches.
 Goa is the best place to celebrate christmas in india.

 Image Source: grabon